dcao-hbuhsd/HBUHSD-WorkSpace-One/docs/Windows.md

 ## Step 6: Choose your School Site

-Your device will now start automatically start the HBUHSD enrollment process.
+Your device will now automatically start the HBUHSD enrollment process.
 On the Choose Your Group page, please select what schoolsite you are picking the device up from.

 ![alt text](./images/CYG.png)